-Egg whites in France
+Where to buy egg whites in France

 Let me start out by saying egg yolks aren’t the devil.
 They contain your daily dose of vitamins A, D, E and K as well as plenty of other vitamins and minerals.
 I eat plenty of whole eggs, but sometimes you just want the added protein of the whites without the yolk.
 I dump two in my morning oatmeal for the protein boost and enjoy lighter omelets from time to time.
-In the US, lower calorie liquid egg products like Egg Beaters are commonplace next to the eggs in the supermarket.
-But not in France. (and on that note, where’s the refrigerated coffee creamer??)
+Also, some recipes call for only the whites and if you don’t want to save the yolks for later, they often go in the trash.

 There are two simple solutions here.
 I can crack a regular egg and separate the whites from the yolks — although it seems wasteful to trash the yolks if you don’t need them.
 Or the other option is to just eat the whole egg.
 I do a bit of both.
 But once I’ve already eaten a fair number of eggs for the week (or am making a recipe that just calls for egg whites), sometimes a carton of liquid egg whites in the fridge would really come in handy.
 No matter where I look, specialty stores included, it doesn’t seem that liquid egg whites are available in France.

 In the past couple of years, I’ve come across wholesalers who sell large cartons of just egg whites to bakeries and restaurants, but for home use, we don’t need several liters at a time.
 My go-to place for egg whites when I need them are some fitness retailers who sell protein bars and other fit-minded products.
 Body and Fit sells smaller bottles of egg whites.